Decode · Resist · Reclaim

 Internet utopia and freedom — frontier imagery and the digital fence

-§ 04 — The Architecture of Capture
+The Architecture of Capture

 Michel Foucault analyzed Bentham’s Panopticon as an architecture of invisible power: the watched person doesn’t know when they’re being observed, but knows they could be observed at any time.
 The result is self-discipline.
 You don’t need guards if the prisoner watches themselves.

 But there’s a second Foucauldian level, more precise and more unsettling.
-Governmentality — mature power doesn’t operate through prohibition.
+Mature power doesn’t operate through prohibition.
 It operates through the production of subjectivity.
 Algorithms don’t forbid: they produce the kind of user who desires what platforms want them to desire.
 They don’t stop you from thinking differently.
+They build you so that thinking differently doesn’t even occur to you.

 B.F.
 Skinner built the mechanism in a lab decades earlier.
 Variable-ratio reinforcement — rewards arriving unpredictably — produces behavioral addiction stronger than any constant reinforcement.
 It’s the slot machine principle.
-You don’t know when the win will come, so you never stop pulling the lever.
 The infinite feed is Skinner engineered into the interface.
 You don’t know when the like will arrive, the comment that hits you, the content that makes you feel seen.
 Variable reinforcement turns the thumb gesture into a loop with no natural exit.
+Skinner was honest in his brutality: he wanted to eliminate the very notion of free will as an explanatory category for behavior.
+Platforms took his toolkit, wrapped it in colorful icons and sixty-page terms of service.

 Nudge, written with Richard Thaler in 2008, introduced libertarian paternalism: institutions should design decision environments to steer choices toward desirable outcomes, while formally preserving freedom of choice.
 You don’t force.
 You don’t prohibit.
 You architect the environment so the “right” choice is the easiest one.
 Sunstein was thinking about public retirement programs.
 Designers at Facebook, Instagram, and TikTok were thinking about average session time.
+Same framework.
+Opposite goals.

 “Sunstein is Skinner in a suit, sitting at the White House table.
 The difference is that Skinner didn’t pretend to preserve freedom.
 Dark patterns, default opt-ins, calibrated notifications: they’re all nudges.
 Choice architecture that chooses for you.”

-§ 05 — The Wall You Don’t See Because It’s Everywhere
+The Wall You Don’t See Because It’s Everywhere

 The subjectivity produced by platforms needed a body.
 The body was the cloud.